 I would be delighted to discuss delivering a talk or workshop for your organisation on a variety of topics.
-If you have something specific in mind please do get in touch to chat about it.
+If you have something specific in mind, or if you would like more information on any of the topics below, please do get in touch to chat about it.

 Some topics that I am very happy to speak about are: